Traditional authorities assist in COVID-19 fight - Informanté

 Maria David

-THE Northern Traditional Authorities handed over N$70 000 to the office of the regional governor to fight against COVID-19.
+THE Northern Traditional Authorities handed over N$70 000 to the office of the regional governor to assist in the fight against COVID-19.

 The Uukwambi Traditional leader and Chairperson of the eight northern authorities, Chief Herman Iipumbu, said that they want to show solidarity in the fight against COVID-19.